iloveyii/javafx-maven/README.md

 JavaFx Project using Maven
 ==========================
-In this repo we will explain how to setup a simple (without fxml) JavaFx application using IntelliJ.
+In this repo we will explain how to setup simple/fxml (without/with fxml) JavaFx application using IntelliJ.

 # Configuration
 - Open IntelliJ > New > Project